xolox/python-negotiator/README.rst

 =====================================================

 The Python packages negotiator-host_, negotiator-guest_ and negotiator-common_
-together implement a scriptable KVM/QEMU guest agent infrastructure in Python.
-This infrastructure supports realtime bidirectional communication between hosts and guests which allows the hosts and guests to invoke user defined commands on 'the other side'.
+together implement a scriptable KVM_/QEMU_ guest agent infrastructure in Python.
+This infrastructure supports realtime bidirectional communication between Linux_ hosts and guests which allows the hosts and guests to invoke user defined commands on 'the other side'.

 Because the user defines the commands that hosts and guests can execute, the user controls the amount of influence that hosts and guests have over each